apigee/devrel/labs/cicd-artifact-store/README.md

 ## Cleanup

 Delete GCP project to cleanup the CI, CD setup.
+If this is not feasible, the following steps can remove the entities created during this labs:
+ 1. In Apigee Console, delete developer app named MockTargetAppQA
+ 2. In Apigee Console, delete the developer with id mocktargetqa@example.com
+ 3. In Apigee Console, delete the API product MockProductDev
+ 4. In Apigee Console, delete API proxy named MockTarget
+ 5. In Apigee Console, delete target server named MockTarget
+ 6. In GCS, delete the contents of the bucket or the entire bucket